KaviHShah/Intro-to-Python/materials/08-defining-functions-and-classes.md

 - **Functions**: Reusable blocks of code that perform a specific task.
 They help you concisely repeat different kinds of tasks.

-- **Classes**: Blueprints for creating objects (instances) that bundle data (attributes) and behavior (methods).
+- **Classes**: Blueprints for creating objects (instances) that bundle data (attributes) and behaviour (methods).
 They are part of the Object-Oriented Programming paradigm.
 Both are useful for improving code structure, making it more modular, maintainable, and easier to debug.

 - **Variables**: Local and global variables, and instance and class attributes are important to manage.
 Being explicit with input and output variables in functions is often better.